Skip to content

 FROM table

 Note that the python function returned a string 'text', but the rendered query uses text as a column name.
-That is due to the function's returned text being parsed as SQL code and integrated into the query's semantic representation.
+That is due to the function's returned text being parsed as SQL code by SQLGlot and integrated into the query's semantic representation.

 The rendered query will treat text as a string if we double-quote the single-quoted value in the function definition as "'text'":